soniajoseph/soniajoseph/_pages/about.md

 ## About this website

 This website contains literature reviews, essays, projects, and coding experiments.
-Not all the work on here is polished, but I would rather my website be a living laboratory that reflects my latest thoughts, instead of something that is overly sterile and dated.
+Not all the work on here is polished, but I would rather my website be a living laboratory that reflects my latest thoughts.
 Some representative posts include my [introduction to Hopfield networks](https://soniajoseph.github.io/computational%20neuroscience/neural-dynamics-primer/) and [novel coding experiments into the semantic similarity of phrases](https://soniajoseph.github.io/machine%20learning/semantic-similarity-search-phrases/).

 ## Sample past work